 We have invested in the Care Certificate for all staff and have a rolling training programme to ensure that all new staff receive their induction and competency assessments within a short time of working for us.

 All staff receive a paid classroom based two week induction training programme that takes them through the statutory training, paid two weeks of shadowing with an established member of staff and further training on topics more specific to the individuals who use the service.
-All staff are trained in BILD approved Positive Behavioural Support Training (including theory and practice of PRT and Positive Behaviour Support Plans) during this induction period.
+100% of staff are trained in BILD approved Positive Behavioural Support Training (including theory and practice of PRT and Positive Behaviour Support Plans) during this induction period.

-We ensure that the staff we employ all have suitable evidence based training around challenging behaviour and that they have the right attitude to support the individuals in the service.
+We ensure that the staff we employ all have suitable evidence-based training around challenging behaviour and that they have the right attitude to support the individuals in the service.

-There is ongoing CPD to regularly refresh and improve knowledge and skills and we provide training in specific topics that might include Emotional Regulation Problems (Borderline Personality Disorder), Autism, Social Coaching, Challenging Behaviour, Communication, Mental Health and Person Centred Planning.
+There is ongoing CPD to regularly refresh and improve knowledge and skills and we provide training in specific topics that might include Emotional Regulation Problems (Borderline Personality Disorder), Autism, Social Coaching, Challenging Behaviour, Communication, Mental Health, and Person Centred Planning.
 In-house training on the specialist nature of our client group is provided by Clinical Psychologists and our Learning Disability Nurse.